Here are 100 creative celebration of life ideas to inspire you as you celebrate the life of an amazing person.

 - Share images with comforting Scripture verses

-- Start a GoFundMe campaign to cover funeral expenses or help the family of the decedent
+- Start a fundraising campaign to cover funeral expenses or help the family of the decedent (free)

 - Share your grief journey in a blog or in a dedicated Facebook page